 Please refer to the HMG Partnership Pack for more information relating to processes and procedures that are likely to apply to cross-border activity between the UK and the EU in a ‘no deal’ scenario.

-For general information about EU Exit, including the Article 50 process, negotiations, and announcements about policy changes as a result of EU Exit, please visit this page.
+For general information about Brexit, including the Article 50 process, negotiations, and announcements about policy changes as a result of Brexit, please visit this page.